 Whether posted via digital signage or not, social media comes equipped with plenty of built-in feedback tools that brands can use to track content performance.

 These include likes, shares, impressions, and more.
-Use your digital signage and social media feeds to test each piece of content and then build strategies that take advantage of your top-performing material.
+Use your digital signage and social media feeds to test each piece of content.
+From there, build strategies that take advantage of your top-performing material.

 Social Media and Digital Signage